A Theory of Black and White Photography:

 Black and White Photography in China

-(China Nationality Art Photography Publishing House, 2015).
+(China Nationality Art Photography Publishing House,

 Chinese & English.

 Publication Date: November, 2015.